 Creative Planning is under the ownership of Peter Mallouk.
-Mallouk is the president and co-chief investment officer (CIO) of the firm.
-Although the firm was originally founded in 1983, Mallouk didn’t acquire it until 2003.
-Additionally, Mallouk held the title of top independent financial advisor in America from 2013 to 2015.
+Mallouk is the president and chief executive officer (CEO) of the firm.
+Although the firm was originally founded in 1983, Mallouk has led Creative Planning and its family of companies since 2004.

-Across the 344 advisory employees at Creative Planning, there are a number of certifications.
+With more than 1,000 advisory employees, the Creative Planning team holds a number of certifications.
 These include certified financial planners (CFPs), certified investment management analysts (CIMAs), chartered retirement planning counselors (CRPCs), certified public accountants (CPAs) and more.

 What Types of Clients Does Creative Planning Accept?

 Individuals are far and away the most common client type at Creative Planning.
-In fact, they make up more than 70% of its client base.
-Outside of this group, Creative Planning works with high-net-worth individuals, pension and profit-sharing plans, businesses, charitable organizations, trusts, estates, foundations and endowments.
+The firm also works with high-net-worth individuals, pension and profit-sharing plans, state and municipal governments, businesses and charitable organizations.

 Creative Planning Minimum Account Size